wordswords/dotfiles/dockernotes.md

 This will reattach your terminal to it with a docker container exec command.

 This will result in TWO processes being seen when you do a `docker container ls`.
-This is because the reattach created a seperate bash process.
+This is because the reattach created a separate bash process.
 Now existing that second process will not terminate the container because the first process will still be running.

 ### Stopping a container